 How much does it cost to register?

 Nothing!
 It’s free.
-If your property is used, we take 20% of the agreed fee for the hire of your location.
-For example, if the job pays £1,000, we will take £200 and give you the remaining £800.
+We work on a Commission.
+If your property is booked we take between 5-15% of the agreed total.
 Our full Terms and Conditions are available on our website.

 How will you market my property as a shoot location?